Beginners Swimming Lesson 2

 Starter Activity

-Recap: Remind children of the different ways they travelled through the water last lesson: Walking, running, bounding, bouncing, striding, side step etc.
+• Recap how they moved through the water last time: walking, running, bounding, bouncing, striding, sidestepping, etc.

 Assessment for Learning 1